 Graduate students have opportunities for research in theoretical physics, low temperature physics, molecular physics, high energy physics, spectroscopy, atomic and quantum electronics, gravitation and astrophysics, and condensed matter physics.
 Opportunities for research are also available with the faculty at SLAC National Accelerator Laboratory in the areas of theoretical and experimental particle physics and accelerator design.
 In Applied Physics there are opportunities in the areas of theoretical and experimental condensed matter physics, materials research, quantum electronics, and novel imaging technology.

-For additional information about the graduate admissions at Stanford, go to:
+For additional information about graduate admissions at Stanford, go to: http://studentaffairs.stanford.edu/gradadmissions

-- Three letters of recommendation, preferably including one from a research group If your file is missing any letters of recommendation we will contact you.
+- Three letters of recommendation, preferably including one from a research group.

-- Your GRE Scores (General and Physics Subject both required).
+- Your GRE Scores (General and Physics Subject both REQUIRED FOR ALL APPLICANTS).
 If you took the GRE in November, your application will be processed after the scores are sent electronically to Stanford.

 - TOEFL - required for applicants whose first language is not English.
 It must be taken within the last 18 months.
-The TOEFL is waived for applicants who have recently completed a Bachelor's degree, or a 2-year Master's program, in the U.S. or in another English-speaking country.
+The TOEFL is waived for applicants who have recently completed or will complete a Bachelor's degree, or a 2-year Master's program, in the U.S. or in another English-speaking country.
+See the Graduate Admissions GRE/TOEFL FAQ for detailed information.

 Mailing address for transcripts